jvshahid/forml-mode/README.md

 ### Adding a comment at the end of a line

-Use `M-j` to add a comment at the end of the current line.
+Use `M-;` to add a comment at the end of the current line.

 #### Fill a comment